rik404/APPFLx-doc/tutorials/index.rst

 Tutorials
 =========

-We present a collection of tutorials for APPFL framework.
+We present a collection of tutorials for using APPFLX.LINK to start federated learning experiments.

 .. toctree::
     :maxdepth: 2

+    signin
     create_fed
+    site_config
+    fed_config
     exp_res
-    fed_config
-    signin
-    site_config